The amazing, color-changing dwarf cuttlefish!

 And on the run

 Because dwarf cuttlefishes are small, they’re a popular prey item.
 Large fish, sharks and even other cuttlefishes—sometimes of the same species!—are the most common cuttlefish predators.
 Humans also hunt cuttlefishes.
-There are approximately 120 known species of cuttlefishes in the world, including the dwarf cuttlefishes on exhibit at the Seattle Aquarium.
+There are approximately 120 known species of cuttlefishes in the world, including the dwarf cuttlefishes at the Seattle Aquarium.

 All in the family

 When you look closely at cuttlefishes, you may not be surprised to find that they’re related to octopuses and squid.
-Like those animals, cuttlefishes have elongated bodies and tentacles that surround their mouths.
+Like those animals, cuttlefishes have elongated bodies and arms that surround their mouths.
 And, like all cephalopods, cuttlefishes can squirt ink to warn off approaching predators.
 Learn more about cephalopods by viewing our infographic here.